 EPCOR does not own or operate any goods production, manufacturing, growing, extracting, processing, sale or distribution facilities.
 However, it does import goods from other countries.
-The table below shows the locations of all of EPCOR's Tier 1 suppliers (i.e., the direct supplier of the final product).
+The graph below shows the locations of all of EPCOR's Tier 1 suppliers (i.e., the direct supplier of the final product).
+The vast majority (99.5%) of EPCOR's Tier 1 suppliers are located in Canada and the United States.